sudhakarkandikattu/ML_classification/README.md

 #usage

 Download those files (.csv and .py) and place them in same directory navigate to that directory in spyder and run the python file
+To run code first select the code and later use ctrl+enter

 make sure both files are in same folder